-Publicly available data sources and available previous surveys in the vicinity of the Project were used to develop information related to wildlife and botanical resources and are shown on Figure E-5 in Appendix C.
+Publicly available data sources and available previous surveys in the vicinity of the Project were used to develop information related to wildlife and botanical resources, and are shown on Exhibit E-5 Figure 4 in Appendix C.

 The area surrounding the Project contains suitable habitat for a variety of wildlife, such as whitetail deer, wild turkey, coyote, red fox, rodents, rabbits, and raccoons.
-The Project is located in the Mississippi Flyway 5of North America (30).
+The Project is located in the Mississippi Flyway 5 of North America [30].
 As such, migratory birds, including waterfowl, may use the surrounding area as resting grounds during spring and fall migrations, as well as breeding and nesting grounds throughout the summer.

-Bald eagle surveys within the Project boundary have been ongoing since the 1993 License.
-Monitoring completed by the MNDNR in 2014 identified two bald eagle nests within the upper portion of the Project area-one active and one inactive.
+Bald eagle surveys within the Project Boundary have been ongoing since the 1993 license.
+Monitoring completed by the MNDNR in 2014, identified two bald eagle nests within the upper portion of the Project area-one active and one inactive.
 The active nest was located in the vicinity of a previously observed, known nest location.
 The inactive nest was located in a tree that had typically supported an active nest since bald eagle surveys were initiated in the early 1990s.

 There are no Waterfowl Production Areas (WPA), State Wildlife Refuges, or State Wildlife Management Areas (WMA) within the Project boundaries.
 The nearest State Wildlife Refuge is the Camp Ripley Statutory Game Refuge, located approximately 10 miles southwest (downstream) of the Project area.
-The nearest WMA is the Loerch WMA, located approximately 1.6 miles southeast (downstream) of the Project area.
+The nearest WMA is Loerch, located approximately 1.6 miles southeast (downstream) of the Project area.

 In SD2, the FERC did not identify wildlife resource issues.
 There were no studies proposed or completed during the relicensing regarding wildlife resource issues.
-Since the license renewal perpetuates current conditions, continued operation of the Project is not anticipated to result in any new impacts to wildlife.
+Because the license renewal perpetuates current conditions, it is anticipated that continued Project operation will not result in any new impacts to wildlife.

 Because the license renewal essentially perpetuates current conditions, the Project is not anticipated to result in any new impacts to botanical resources.
-BPU proposes removing the bald eagle monitoring as a PM&E measure due to the change in status for bald eagles.
+BPU proposes removing the bald eagle monitoring as a PM&E measure, due to the change in status for bald eagles.
 There are no PM&E measures planned for this resource.

-Continued operation of the Project is not expected to cause new impacts to wildlife resources.
+It is expected that continued Project operation will not cause new impacts to wildlife resources.